Relentless Pursuit

 “My boyfriend at the time was interning at Balfour Beatty, so I knew about the opportunity through him,” says Rachele.
 “I was lucky enough to intern right in the middle of construction on the Freeport Regional Water Intake Facility in Sacramento, and once I graduated, they hired me.”

-As a fulltime employee, Rachele had the opportunity to finish out the project she had started as an intern.
+As a full-time employee, Rachele had the opportunity to finish out the project she had started as an intern.
 Rachele’s boyfriend was also hired after his internship, and the two quickly became a Balfour Beatty couple.

 “And now I’m married to him,” says Rachele.
 Just like that, Balfour was family.